brucemack/kc1fsz-tjdcr/README.md

 > [!IMPORTANT]
 > I know the purists will raise objections, so I would like to emphasize the importance/value
-> of building the TJ-DCR rig from the exact specifications *first* before getting into
+> of building the TJDCR rig from Bill/Dean's exact specifications *first* before getting into
 > modifications including (but not limited to) PCBs and SMDs.
 The main point of the TJDCR
 > project is to learn the process of building from scratch, and using a commercial PCB
-> manufacturer somewhat defeats that purpose.
-I've built this rig a few times Manhattan/ugly
+> somewhat defeats that purpose.
+I've built this rig a few times  (as well as several SSB transceivers) using Manhattan/ugly
-> style so I'm trying to do something a bit different here.
+> style so I'm trying to do something a bit different this time.

 Once the testing is complete I will make the PCB/BOM available for anyone who wants to try it.